kubecost/docs/custom-prom.md

         target_label: kubernetes_node
 ```

-Note that this does not override the source label-- it creates a new label called "kubernetes_node" and copies the value of pod into it.
+Note that this does not override the source label.
+It creates a new label called "kubernetes_node" and copies the value of pod into it.

-## Troubleshooting Issues
+## Troubleshooting

 Visiting `<your-kubecost-endpoint>/diagnostics.html` provides diagnostics info on this integration.
 [More details](/diagnostics.md)

 Common issues include the following:

-* Wrong Prometheus FQDN: evidenced by the following pod error message `No valid prometheus config file at ...` and the init pods hanging.
+**Wrong Prometheus FQDN**: Evidenced by the following pod error message `No valid prometheus config file at ...` and the init pods hanging.
 We recommend running `curl <your_prometheus_url>/api/v1/status/config` from a pod in the cluster to confirm that your [Prometheus config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration-file) is returned.
 Here is an example, but this needs to be updated based on your Prometheus address:

 ```sh
 kubectl exec kubecost-cost-analyzer-db55d88f6-fr6kc -c cost-analyzer-frontend -n kubecost \